BeeChains/realestateco/index.md

 # REAL ESTATE CO welcomes you!
 # We are SHAPING REALITY!

-Selling Top Level Domains on the [Handshake](https://handshake.org/) blockchain!!
+Fruiting Top Level Domains on the [Handshake](https://handshake.org/) blockchain!!
 Get your REALESTATE on the New Web now!!

 - [admin.websecurityspecialist/](http://admin.websecurityspecialist/)